blasvicco/net/README.md

  ----------------------------------------
 ```

 But in order to test the RBM we will add extra hidden layers to the Net.
-You can see that if we add these extra layers and we do not activate the pre training, the response of the Net to solve the XOR problem is not good:
+You can see that if we add these extra layers and we do not activate the pre training, the response from the Net to solve the XOR problem is not good.

 ```c++
 const bool RBMPRETRAINING = false;